MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-fw-upgrade-for-esim.md

 ![FW Upgrade for eSIM Block Diagram](images\mb-fw-upgrade-esim-block-diag.png "FW Upgrade for eSIM Block Diagram")

-For RS2 the card vendor will deliver firmware updates on APDUs over the ISO interface.
-Updates for full images (PBL HCP) on HCP packets over the SPI interface are planned for the RS3 time frame.
+For Windows 10, version 1703 the card vendor will deliver firmware updates on APDUs over the ISO interface.
+Updates for full images (PBL HCP) on HCP packets over the SPI interface are planned for the Windows 10, version 1709 time frame.

 The ISO UMDF driver is loaded by the WWAN Service when the WWAN Service detects an eSIM based on the ATR information.
 The ISO UMDF driver sends APDUs to the eUICC via the modem using the low-level UICC access RPC of the WWAN Service.

-The SPI UMDF driver is loaded by PnP based on the hardware id in the ACPI entry for the eSIM card.
+The SPI UMDF driver is loaded by PnP based on the hardware ID in the ACPI entry for the eSIM card.
 The SPI UMDF driver sends sHDLC frames to the TRC on the card via the SPB IOCTL interface.

 On the upper layer both drivers will implement the Smart Card DDI that provides low-level access for interacting with smart cards.
 This will expose both the ISO and SPI interfaces of the eSIM as a smart card via the Smart Card WinRT API.

 In devices where the SPI interface to eSIM is available, OEMs are expected to add the Microsoft UICC SPI driver HWID to the ACPI table as a hardware compatible ID.
 The HWID for the Microsoft UICC SPI driver is ACPI\MSFTUICCSPB.

+### UMDF drivers

-UMDF drivers will implement following Smart Card IOCTLs:
+UMDF drivers will implement the following Smart Card IOCTLs:

 |Usage|DDI|
 |---|---|